 - Scheduling – Control the time when the listing posts

 Choice of listing upgrades varies between eBay regions.
 Fees are also very much region dependent but are typically based on the starting price of the item.
 The length of the listing can also be a factor.
 All listing upgrade fees are charged at the time of each individual listing insertion and cannot be cancelled later.

 Final Value Fees (FVF)

 When an item sells, a small cut of the sale price is taken by eBay.
 This charge is called a Final Value Fee and is based on a percentage value.
 The basic fee is usually around 12% of the sale price.

 *2021 update.
 With the transition to managed payments, sellers will now be charged a Final Value Fee based on the percentage of the total sale, including tax and shipping cost.
 There is an additional $0.30 charge per order.

 eBay sellers with a Store or Shop receive an automatic discount on the Final Value Fees, always paying less than the basic (10%) percentage.
 Sellers with Top Rated Plus listings are also eligible for a discount on their Final Value Fees.

 Final Value Fees are capped, which means sellers will never have to pay over a specific maximum limit.
-This limit varies between eBay sites and categories, from $750 per item on eBay.com to £250 on eBay.co.uk.
+This limit varies between eBay sites and categories.
+On eBay.com, the fee is charged up to $7,500 calculated per item.

 In certain scenarios, sellers can apply for a credit for Final Value Fees.